 We know that these new protocols may be inconvenient and quite different than in the past, but we respect the provincial directives and are keeping everyone’s safety as our top priority.

 Services offered during COVID-19

 The physical distancing measures in place right now mean that we cannot gather in our dining room, but we can still provide you with supper!
 Chef Damien creates a delicious dinner menu each Sunday night that will be ready for a clean and easy pickup starting at 4:45pm.
-New!
 Take your meal to one of our picnic tables and enjoy access to our tranquil grounds after supper!

 If you have a future retreat reservation, you have three options:

 Many groups and individuals have cancelled their reservations for this summer and fall already.
 If you still have a reservation but need to cancel, please contact us at [email protected] or 1-800-884-1525.

 1. Refund: We know that many are struggling through this financial crisis.
 If you require a refund, this will be provided via your original method of payment.